BioDAS/biodas.github.io/wiki/DASWorkshop2011.md

 Day 2
 -----

+Preliminary schedule where the order and content may still change considerably.

 | Time          | ProjectName                                                                                                             | Speaker                            | Presentation                                                   |
 |---------------|-------------------------------------------------------------------------------------------------------------------------|------------------------------------|----------------------------------------------------------------|
 | 8:45 - 9:30   | Departure from the Travelodge Cambridge Leisure Park at 08:45 hrs to Campus.                                            |